 The pro forma adjustments are based on the estimates and assumptions which are preliminary and have been made solely for purposes of developing such pro forma information.
 They do not include liabilities that may result from integration activities which are not presently estimable.
 The preliminary allocation of the purchase price used in the summary unaudited pro forma condensed combined financial information is based on preliminary estimates and currently available information.
 These assumptions and estimates will be revised as additional information becomes available upon the finalization of the valuation of PowerLight's assets and liabilities.
 The final determination of the allocation of the purchase price will be based on the actual intangible assets, net tangible assets and in-process research and development of PowerLight existing as of the date of the Merger.
 Management is in the process of making these assessments, and estimates of these costs are not currently known.
 However, liabilities ultimately may be recorded for severance costs, costs of vacating some facilities or other costs associated with exiting activities of PowerLight that would affect the pro forma financial statements.
-In addition, the summary pro forma condensed combined financial information does not necessarily provide an indication of the results that would have been achieved had the Merger been consummated as of the dates indicated or that may be achieved in the future.
+In addition, the summary pro forma condensed combined financial information does not include any potential operating efficiencies or cost savings from expected synergies of combining the companies.
+The summary unaudited pro forma condensed combined financial information does not necessarily provide an indication of the results that would have been achieved had the Merger been consummated as of the dates indicated or that may be achieved in the future.
 The pro forma adjustments are described in the notes to the unaudited pro forma condensed combined financial statements found elsewhere in this prospectus supplement.